 skip to main content

-We have been working hard to examine the best research and practice in primary education from around the world, to ensure that our practice is outstanding.
+We have examined the best research in primary education from around the world to ensure that our practice is outstanding.

-Taking note of the Scandinavian model and research in the UK about early development, we have decided to create a hub-style teaching system for Key Stage 1.
-Our pre-school children have a dedicated Early Years professional working with them and Reception, Year 1 and Year 2 have come together as BrightStart@Westfield.
+Taking note of the Scandinavian model and research in the UK about early development, we have created a hub-style teaching system for Key Stage 1.
+Our pre-school children have a dedicated Early Years professional working with them and Reception, Year 1 and Year 2 come together under our BrightStart programme.

-They have a number of teachers working with this larger group of girls so they can be divided and taught by development rather than arbitrarily by age.
-This will enable girls who have particular strengths in Maths, Reading, etc. to be pushed ahead faster and target support for those who are still developing their skills.
+Children have a number of teachers working with this age group so they can be divided and taught by development rather than arbitrarily by age.
+This will enable children who have particular strengths in Maths, Reading, etc. to be pushed ahead faster and target support for those who are still developing their skills.

-We all know that not every girl develops skills in the same order or at the same rate and this approach ensures that all girls make their best progress.
-A combination of phonics and whole language reading runs throughout BrightStart@Westfield.
-By the time girls reach the age of 7, most of their skills are in balance and it is appropriate to move back to class-based teaching by age group in Key Stage 2.
+We all know that not every child develops skills in the same order or at the same rate; this approach ensures that all children make their best progress.
+A combination of phonics and whole language reading runs throughout our BrightStart programme.
+By the time children reach the age of 7, most of their skills are in balance and it is appropriate to move back to class-based teaching by age group in Key Stage 2.

 What does it look like?

 Teaching takes place in three large, stimulating, interconnecting classrooms and a large outdoor provision area.
-Girls come together at the start and end of every day and use the areas flexibly, depending on the learning taking place and the age and stage of each individual girl.
+Children come together at the start and end of every day and use the areas flexibly, depending on the learning taking place and the age and stage of each individual child.

 Thematic units of work are at the centre of everything we do, generally based around an aspect of humanities or science.
 Each unit is initiated by a memorable experience, whether that be an educational visit, a visitor to school or a special day.